jacopocolo/swap-fill-and-border/README.md

-# swap-fill-and-border
+# Swap fill and border color
-A Sketch plugin to swap fill and border
+A Sketch plugin to swap fill and border color, Illustrator style.

+Todo list
+- should work on multi selection
+- should work with gradients too